Edward Cabot Clark: Real estate

 Kingfisher Tower on Otsego Lake, c.
 1880}.

 Clark began investing in New York City real estate in the 1870s.
 He purchased a parcel on Seventh Avenue between West 55th and West 57th Streets where he built a French inspired luxury apartment building known as the "Van Corlear" (named in honor of Anthony Van Corlaer).

-Clark also purchased a parcel on Central Park West and 72nd Street where he had Henry Janeway Hardenbergh's architectural firm design and build The Dakota, an apartment house originally known as "Clark's folly" before he adopted the name Dakota (reportedly in reference to its distant location from then fashionable New York, which was akin to the Dakota territory).
+Clark also purchased a parcel on Central Park West and 72nd Street where he had Henry Janeway Hardenbergh's architectural firm design and build The Dakota, an apartment house originally known as "Clark's folly" before he adopted the name Dakota (reportedly in reference to its distant location from then fashionable New York, which was akin to the Dakota Territory).
 Construction started in October 1880 and was completed in 1884, two years after Clark's death in October 1882.
 Upon his death, The Dakota was bequeathed to his 12-year-old grandson and namesake, Edward Severin Clark.
+Clark and his heirs also built a row of houses immediately north of the Dakota, which were completed in 1884–1885.

 In Cooperstown, New York, where his father-in-law practiced law and had served as the District Attorney, Clark bought significant amounts of land had built the Hotel Fenimore, Pioneer Mills, and several cottages and farm houses.
 In 1856, Clark bought the "Apple Hill" estate near Cooperstown, on the shore of Otsego Lake.
 On the property, he built a large stone country house known as "Fernleigh" in 1869.
 In 1874, he acquired an additional 500 acres where he built a Swiss chalet and, in 1876, he again hired Hardenbergh to build him a Gothic Revival castle that rose out of Otsego Lake and became known as Kingfisher Tower.